cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.k8sServiceHost=API_SERVER_IP \\
         --set global.k8sServicePort=API_SERVER_PORT

-  The following helm setup below would be equivalent to Cilium service handling in v1.5 in a kube-proxy environment, that is, serving ClusterIP for pods:
+  The following helm setup below would be equivalent to the default Cilium service handling in v1.6 or earlier in a kube-proxy environment, that is, serving ClusterIP for pods:

   .. parsed-literal::